dawson900/stretcherscript/README.md

 If you have issues about allignment in an ambulance : Line 88 in EMS.lua

-I personal added this redrum's interaction menu so if want help putting it on there contact me on discord Dawson#1409
+I personal added this into redrum's interaction menu so if want help putting it on there contact me on discord Dawson#1409